 - Be careful when combining long texts and horizontal scrolling.
 This layout may make your texts less readable.

 Which font suits my website?

 Scrollytelling means visual storytelling through animated scrolling.
 This gives the website personality and a sense of interactivity.
 Long content can be digested more easily.
 You can build stories up in a more interesting and appealing way.
 The internet is being used more and more as a medium for interactive storytelling.

 The New York Times uses a relatively minimalistic approach here.
 The header image consists of a parallax effect followed by lots of text.
 The text is packed into clear paragraphs and is visually supported by parallax sections in comic style.

 Best practices, tips and guidelines in web design

 An interesting example is also Webflow.
 The website invites you on a journey through art history in search of the web design trends of the future.

 canals-amsterdam.nl combines scrollytelling with horizontal navigation, animation and parallax.
-A special detail: the sticky menu changes its background color depending on the color of the current position.
+A nice detail is that the sticky menu changes its background color depending on the color of the current position.
 More information on this topic can be found in the Scrollytelling Guide.

 By scrolling cards we mean vertical or horizontal scrolling that snaps into the next window before we navigate further.
 You can emphasize this visually, for example, by using different colors to convey the feeling of the cards, like on the website from Green Meadow.

 Other special features here are text animations that keep reloading and infinite scrolling that gives us the impression of an endless website.

 Integrating the physical characteristics of the products being sold

 Ora London sells, among other things, nail polish.
 For the design layout of their website, they use the texture of their product.

 On the Main Squeeze Juice website, there are blobs of color that resemble a washed-out version of their fruit juices.
-This effect is also used for some headings.
+This effect is also used in some headings.